The Bankrate promise

 Though a welcome bonus is one of the most gratifying perks a credit card can offer, make sure the card you select has a bonus you can realistically meet.
-In the worst-case scenario, you could end up accumulating credit card debt to meet a bonus unrealistic for your budget.
+In the worst-case scenario, you could end up accumulating credit card debt to meet a bonus that’s unrealistic for your budget.

-Luxury credit cards are luxury for a reason — they offer premium rewards structures and perks for a higher-than-average annual fee.
+Luxury credit cards are a luxury for a reason — they offer premium rewards structures and perks for a higher-than-average annual fee.
 Those who can afford to spend a significant amount on travel, for example, probably won’t have trouble earning enough rewards to cover the annual fee for their premium travel rewards card.

 If you’re unsure whether your spending can cover (or preferably more than cover) a card’s annual fee, take a closer look at the spending you do on other credit cards you hold.
 You can also factor in the card’s welcome bonus and perks (such as travel statement credits and airport lounge access) to offset the cost of its annual fee.

 The bottom line